boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/combo-box.md

 ![showing relative date options in combobox](/static/assets/visualizing-data/visualization-widgets/images/combo-box/relativedateoptions-in-combobox.png)

-**Note:** If Multi selection is enabled, then the applied relative dates will be removed.
+> **Note:** If Multi-selection is enabled, then the applied relative dates will be removed.

 ## How to configure custom relative dates to the Combobox?